betalgo/openai/Readme.md

 ## Changelog
+### 6.6.4
+* Bug-fix, ImageEditRequest.Mask now is optional. thanks to @hanialaraj *(if you are using edit request without mask your image has to be RGBA, RGB is not allowed)*

 ### 6.6.3
 * Bug-fix, now we are handling logprops response properly, thanks to @KosmonikOS
 * Code clean-up, thanks to @KosmonikOS